BenHeath0/fantasy-baseball-scripts/README.md

 pip install -r requirements.txt
 ```

-## rookie-draft
+## prospects

-Script that parses top100 prospect lists and the Fantrax players pool, to see what top prospects are available to draft
+Script that parses top100 prospect lists and the Fantrax players pool and outputs CSV w/ composite of all rankings.
+Marks a column to denote if player is avail or not in bush league

-make sure you are in `/rookie-draft` dir to run script

 ### Notes for my future self